thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

         * Use of large eskies (ice supplied)

-        * Instaworthy Memento Photos taken by our crew
+        *  Memento photos taken by our crew

         * Lots of FUN!!
     - dropdownContent: >-